PhilippeMarcMeyer/Learning-React/README.md

 ### Installing create-react-app framework
 npm install -g create-react-app

+if you got the cb.apply is not a function error

+follow these instructions by allaura-dev on github :

+C:\Users(your username)\AppData\Roaming

+Delete the npm folder and if there is one npm cache folder.

+Run npm clean cache —force ( — force is now required to clean cache)

 # Learning-React OLDER NOTES From a previous course

 These are Personal notes